Hibernation Diet 1st to Link Sleep and Weight Loss (Big Surprise!)

 Fructose also triggers the glucose enzyme in the liver allowing the liver to take in as much glucose as it requires.
 This has been referred to as the Fructose Paradox.
 In other words, fructose lowers the Glycemic Index of glucose; fructose enters the liver and opens the gate for glucose entry preventing a rapid rise in blood glucose.
 This natural blood glucose regulator found in fruits, vegetables and honey, regulate blood glucose levels and stabilize blood glucose to maintain a regular supply of glucose to the brain.

-Some simple questions that the hibernation diet expert asks to check if the liver has fuelled up well for the night:
+Some simple questions that the hibernation diet expert asks to check if the liver has fueled up well for the night:

 – Do you wake up regularly during the night?